Rattlesnake Removal, Prevention, and Control Methods

 Get in Touch: 619-272-4456

-An occasional single poisonous snake can be destroyed if one has enough determination.
+Isolated snake removal is easy enough — an occasional single poisonous snake can be destroyed if one has enough determination.
 In areas where the habitat is favorable for rattlesnakes, copperheads, or water moccasins, a significant reduction in their population density may be difficult.
 In snake country, most people learn to “keep their eyes open” and be cautious.
+However, Wildlife Removal Services can help protect your San Diego property from rattlesnakes with our effective, humane snake control methods

 When feasible, the most effective way for a homeowner to protect a child’s play area from rattlesnakes is to construct a rattlesnake-proof fence around it.
 The fencing must be tight.
-If wire mesh is used, it should be 1/4-inch mesh and about 3 feet high.
-Bury the bottom 3 or 4 inches or bend outward 3 or more inches of the base of the wire to discourage other animals from digging under the fence.
+If wire mesh is used, it should be 1/4-inch mesh and the fence should be about 3 feet high.
+It is important to bury the bottom 3 or 4 inches or bend outward 3 or more inches of the base of the wire to discourage other animals from digging under the fence.
 Put the stakes on the inside and install a gate that is tight-fitting at the sides and bottom, equipped with a self-closing spring.
 The benefit of the fence will be lost if wood, junk, or thick vegetation accumulates against the outside of the fence.

 Vegetation that has ground-level foliage also provides attractive hiding places for rattlesnakes, so it should be removed or properly pruned.
 Tight-fitting doors will prevent snakes from entering outbuildings.
-The foundations of all buildings should be sealed or tightly screened with 1/4-inch wire mesh to keep out snakes.
+The foundations of all buildings should be sealed or tightly screened with 1/4-inch wire mesh to keep snakes out.

-It is always desirable to use non-lethal biological means of control when feasible.
-Although good quantified data are not available to evaluate the effectiveness of removing the prey of snakes, effective, sustained rodent control will reduce the attractiveness of a rural residence or other facility to rattlesnakes.
-Snakes will not remain in habitat made less favorable for them.
-Hiding places under buildings, piles of debris, or dense vegetation should be removed.
+It is always desirable to use non-lethal biological means of snake control when feasible.
+Although good quantified data points are not available to evaluate the effectiveness of removing the prey of snakes, effective, sustained rodent control will reduce the attractiveness of a rural residence or other facility to rattlesnakes.
+This is because snakes will not remain in habitat that is made less favorable for them.
+Hiding spots under buildings, piles of debris, or dense vegetation should be mitigated.
 Hay barns and feed storage areas that encourage rodents will attract rattlers.

 Other Snake Control Methods